jrpotter/notebook/notes/memory/virtual.md

 %%ANKI
 Basic
-What does the number of physical address spaces correspond to?
+How many physical address spaces are found on a machine?
 Back: There is just the one.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1754428249595-->